-SPA 310 Spanish Syntax

-SPA 311 Spanish Phonetics and Phonology

-SPA 360 Studies in Spanish Linguistics

-SPA 370 Topics in Spanish Pedagogy

-SPA 421 History of the Spanish Language

-SPA 425 Topics in Hispanic Linguistics

-LAN 319 Principles in World Language Learning

-LAN 320 World Language Teaching in the K-12 Setting

-LAN 321 Integrating Technology into the Foreign Language Classroom

-LAN 350 Foreign Language Testing and Assessment

-LAN 475 Foreign Language Teaching Methodologies at the College Level

-LAN 480 Advanced Topics in Foreign Language Instruction
+SPA 310 Spanish Syntax SPA 311 Spanish Phonetics and Phonology SPA 360 Studies in Spanish Linguistics SPA 370 Topics in Spanish Pedagogy SPA 421 History of the Spanish Language SPA 425 Topics in Hispanic Linguistics LAN 319 Principles in World Language Learning LAN 320 World Language Teaching in the K-12 Setting LAN 321 Integrating Technology into the Foreign Language Classroom LAN 350 Foreign Language Teaching Methodologies at the College Level LAN 480 Advanced Topics in Foreign Language Instruction include a higher percentage of variable topic classes (especially at the 400 level), which retain the same number from one semester to the next and which may be repeated as long as there is no duplication of subject matter.
+Finally, consult your graduate advisor if you are unsure regarding how a specific class fits into your Area of Emphasis.

 Courses in literature traditionally have tended to be highly differentiated, and each course number corresponds to a specific subject or period.
-Courses with "Culture" and/or "Civilization" in the title, and courses in Theoretical and Applied Linguistics include a higher percentage of variable topic classes (especially at the 400 level), which retain the same number from one semester to the next and which may be repeated as long as there is no duplication of subject matter.
-Finally, consult your graduate advisor if you are unsure regarding how a specific class fits into your Area of Emphasis.
+Courses with "Culture" and/or "Civilization" in the title, and courses in Theoretical and Applied Linguistics